serokell/blog-posts/Website deployment for Runtime Verification/article.md

 Our collaboration focused on creating nix-based deployment workflow for small websites associated with Runtime Verification projects, including:
   - [Kontrol](https://kontrol.runtimeverification.com/): developer tooling for formal verification of smart contracts written in solodity.
   - [ERCx](https://ercx.runtimeverification.com/): developer tooling for ERC token testing.
-  - [Firefly](https://fireflyblockchain.com/): developer tooling for Etherium smart contract testing.
+  - [Firefly](https://fireflyblockchain.com/): developer tooling for Ethereum smart contract testing.

 We will walk through a simple example that showcases all the key features of this deployment workflow:
   - Deployment of `master` and `develop` branches using `deploy-rs`.